RN to MD: How to Transition from Nurse to Doctor

 Step 4: Complete Medical School

-Step 5: Finish Residency and Licensure
+Step 5: Finish Residency and Earn Licensure

-After medical school, the next step is to complete a residency program, which usually lasts between three to seven years, depending on the specialty you choose.
-Following residency, you’ll need to pass licensing exams to become a practicing physician.
-Residency is where you truly hone your skills and specialize in your chosen area of medicine.
+After med school, the next step is to complete a medical residency program, which usually lasts between three to seven years, depending on the specialty you choose.
+Residency is where you truly hone your practical skills and become an expert physician in your chosen area of medicine.

 How Long Does it Take to Go from RN to MD?